mrdbourke/pytorch-deep-learning/SETUP.md

 ### Opening a course notebook with one-click

-After that, you can run any of the course notebooks directly in Google Colab by pressing the "Open in Colab" button at the top of the online book version or the GitHub version.
+After you've gotten familiar with the Google Colab interface, you can run any of the course notebooks directly in Google Colab by pressing the "Open in Colab" button at the top of the online book version or the GitHub version.

 ![open a course notebook in Google Colab via open in Colab button](https://raw.githubusercontent.com/mrdbourke/pytorch-deep-learning/main/images/setup-open-in-colab-cropped.gif)